 For bâtards use a smaller amounts of the dough and shape as for baguettes.

 I turn out my sourdoughs onto very hot cast iron sizzle pans that are heated in the oven, set to its highest temperature, for about an hour.
 You can get baking stones for this or use solid baking trays.

 For larger sourdoughs, I use a large flat casserole dish lid, heating it in the oven while it comes to temperature.

 If the dough does not want to come out of the banneton!

-A very liberal dusting of fine rice flour and/or fine semolina really does facilitate the dough turning out perfectly onto a heated baking tray/cast iron skillet/baking stone.
+A very liberal dusting of fine rice flour and fine semolina really does facilitate the dough turning out perfectly onto a heated baking tray/cast iron skillet/baking stone.
 The dough will sit there happily for the few moments while you slash it and pop it into the oven.

 Scoring/slashing the dough

-While you don’t need to score your loaf – sourdough or otherwise – prior to baking it, it does allow you to control (to some extent) the direction of the dough’s expansion in the oven.
+Scoring the dough allows you to control (to some extent) the direction of the dough’s expansion in the oven.
 Without scoring, the dough can burst at random places.
 Mind you, that can often look very impressive (charmingly rustic one might say) although making your own cuts on the surface allows you to control the final decorative touches.

 You can either slash at an angle to the dough (about 45 degrees) to the dough or cut straight into the dough vertically.
 Slashing at an angle opens up the dough so that as it bakes you can get an “ear”, as in the loaf below:

 Key scoring tips: